jagprog5/keyvalue/README.md

 # Back End

 The back end server is written in rust and interfaces with an sqlite database.
-It exposes four http endpoints:
+It exposes five http endpoints:

+- `/health`
+  HEAD endpoint. gives ok on health check success, else internal server error.
 - `/create-account`
   POST json:
   Yields a session token.
 Same as if logging in.